michigandaily/sink/README.md

 > To Daily staffers: ask a managing online editor for access to this authentication file.
 They will retrieve it for you from 1Password via a private link.
 The file will be called `.sink-google-auth-service-account.json`.
 It is recommended that you place this at the home directory of your computer (i.e. `~`) and specify the `auth` property as `~/.sink-google-auth-service-account.json`.
 Note the `client_email` property inside the authentication file.
 That email must have view access to files that you wish to fetch.

+The user can alternatively specify the `fetch_auth` property at the root of the configuration file as a fallback if the `auth` property is not specified.

 In the case where it's not possible to store the credentials at a file path, use environment credentials instead.
 Set `GOOGLE_DRIVE_AUTH` to the contents of the authentication file.
-Omit setting the `auth` property to use environment credentials.
+Omit setting the `auth` and `fetch_auth` properties to use environment credentials.

 ### Fetching an ArchieML Google Document as a JSON file